-Registration is now open for the 2017 regionals.
-The 2018 finals will be held at Imperial College London on March 17th and 18th.
+The 2018 National Finals will be held at Imperial College London on March 17th and 18th, 2018.

 The aim of the Space Science & Engineering Foundation is to increase engagement in science and engineering for as many students as possible.
 To further that aim, the rules for the 2017-18 programme have been updated.
 The principal change for 2017-18 is that each school will be permitted only one team in the UK finals, regardless of the number of successful Regional Heat and video entries.
 In the case of multiple entries it will be up to the school to decide how to reduce their teams to the single team permitted in the UK final.